jstoebel/eds_dashboard/app/views/helps/_clinical_placements.html.md

 &nbsp;

-Pressing OK, will commence the deletion procress.
-It will lead back to the main clincial placement page and a message will be displayed on the successful completion of the chosen deletion.
+Pressing OK, will commence the deletion process.
+It will lead back to the main clinical placement page and a message will be displayed on the successful completion of the chosen deletion.

 &nbsp;